AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: subprogram parameters

-Some functions exported by GPS in the GPS shell or in Python expect a subprogram as a parameter.
+Some functions exported by GNAT Studio in the GNAT Studio shell or in Python expect a subprogram as a parameter.

 This is handled in different ways depending on what language you are using:

-* GPS shell
+* GNAT Studio shell

-  You cannot define new functions in the GPS shell.
-However, this concept is similar to the GPS actions (see :ref:`Defining_Actions`), which allow you to execute a set of commands and launch external processes.
-A subprogram parameter in the GPS shell is a string, the name of the action to execute.
+  You cannot define new functions in the GNAT Studio shell.
+However, this concept is similar to the GNAT Studio actions (see :ref:`Defining_Actions`), which allow you to execute a set of commands and launch external processes.
+  A subprogram parameter in the GNAT Studio shell is a string, the name of the action to execute.

   For examle, the following code defines the action :file:`on_editing`, which is called each time a new file is edited.
 The action is defined in